doy/rbw/README.md

   [pinentry](https://www.gnupg.org/related_software/pinentry/index.html)
   executable to use.
 Defaults to `pinentry`.

+### Profiles

+`rbw` supports different configuration profiles, which can be switched between by using the `RBW_PROFILE` environment variable.
+Setting it to a name (for example, `RBW_PROFILE=work` or `RBW_PROFILE=personal`) can be used to switch between several different vaults - each will use its own separate configuration, local vault, and agent.

 ## Usage

 Commands can generally be used directly, and will handle logging in or